Pastor’s Message for March 2022

 Meeting of Alcoholics Anonymous Fellowship Hall + Google calendar

 Traditional worship, including prayer and the singing of traditional hymns.
-Church Sanctuary + Google calendarBack to Church Sunday from 11:00 am to 12:00 pm
+Church Sanctuary + Google calendarKids' Sunday School from 11:15 am to 12:00 pm

 + Google calendar